ianalexmac/new-quarto-website/README.md

 ## Publishing via GitHub

-Set things up (or is that the cc business)
+Set things up (or is that the cc business).

 ## Credits